cholasimmons/bun-elysia-modular_auth/README.md

+# ---
+this repo is outdated and does not adhere to modern Elysia standards.
+# ---

 # bun-elysia-modular_auth

 A modular authentication template built with **Bun** and **ElysiaJS**, designed as a clean starting point for building scalable APIs with authentication.